HitLuca/Incremental-Predictive-Monitoring-of-Business-Processes-with-A-priori-knowledge/README.md

 #### Elaborating the results
 In order to check improvements between this project and its original implementation, run the  ```parse_results.py``` script.

+#### Speeding up the evaluation
+As the evaluation part of the project tends to slow down substantially over time, I included a script that automatically runs a new instance of the ```experiments_runner.py``` script for each log file.
+To use this feature simply run the ```run_experiments.sh``` script with the log files you want to use selected.